methmal66/rhcsa-obsidian-vault/Notes/Installing packages.md

 <!--SR:!2023-08-08,4,270-->

+How to list all the files related to an installed package?::`rpm -qc httpd`

 When is it advised to exact and inspect rpm files before installing?::To find any possible vulnerabilities in third party packages

 <!--SR:!2023-08-08,4,270-->